Furnace Repair Checklist

 - Ensure the switch is switched to “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having a hard time getting out of the schedule, adjust the temperature by using the up/down arrows and using the “hold” button.
-This will cause the heating to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above the room temperature.